General Guidelines

 Your privacy is assured.
 We will not rent your information to third parties.

 Winning Writers has engaged contest judge Annie Mydla to provide expert private critiques of your children's picture books, published or unpublished.
 Annie has read hundreds of self-published children's books in her work as assistant judge for our North Street Book Prize.
-Annie also provides critiques of books for adults in our Critiques for Books and Manuscripts service.
+She also provides critiques of books for adults in our Critiques for Books and Manuscripts service.
+Annie is assisted by Paweł Zagawa and Ewa Stachyra.

 Says Annie, "A truly fine children's book successfully brings together an array of visual and textual elements.
 My experience reading for the North Street Book Prize allows me to appreciate both the broad view and the individual components, critiquing your book for maximal balance and appeal."
 You can read Annie's insights about what makes a prizewinning book in her guest blog post for the Alliance of Independent Authors.